South Pakistan braces for surge of flood water flowing from north | Science-Environment

 The United Nations has appealed for $160 million to help with what it has called an "unprecedented climate catastrophe".
 "We're on a high alert as water arriving downstream from northern flooding is expected to enter the province over the next few days," the spokesman of the Sindh provincial government, Murtaza Wahab, told Reuters.

-Wahab said a flow of some 600,000 cubic feet per second was expected to swell the Indus, testing its flood defenses.
-Pakistan has received nearly 190% more rain than the 30-year average in the quarter from June to August, totaling 390.7mm (15.38 inches).
+Wahab said a flow of some 600,000 cubic feet per second was expected to swell the Indus, testing its flood defences.
+Pakistan has received nearly 190% more rain than the 30-year average in the quarter from June to August, totalling 390.7mm (15.38 inches).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)